III - The Empress

 The card depicts a scene that’s both luxurious and pastoral.
 The empress lounges confidently on a pile of cushions, a symbol of Venus inscribed on a heart at her feet.
 Clearly a person of power, she holds a scepter in one hand and wears a crown of stars on her head.
 Her face appears relaxed and welcoming.
 She has none of the stern energy of The Emperor, and yet she does not seem like someone weak or easily swayed.

 Her setting, too, is unique.
 Her throne is in the middle of a field of golden wheat with a lush forest behind her and a stream winding downhill to her left.
 She represents the power that we can draw from being close to nature.
 The Empress does not need a grand castle to symbolize her power.
 By placing herself amongst nature, she symbolizes a worldview where we are a part of the world and supported by it.
-This is complimentary to Strength, where a woman is gently coaxing a lion.
+This is complementary to Strength, where a woman is gently coaxing a lion.
 The Empress represents a gentle power that works in conjunction with nature instead of against it.

 Because of this, The Empress is a decidedly sensual card.
 She enjoys life and gains strength and wisdom from pleasure.
 Appreciating beauty in all forms comes naturally to her and she encourages us to use our senses to engage with the world.
 Her appearance in readings tells us to look up and see, touch, taste, feel, and hear what’s around us.
 Enjoy a fine meal, use our bodies, see and create beautiful art, listen to music or birdsongs.
 These aren’t distractions, but pleasures that can center us and provide us with inspiration.